Ebun Oyagbola

-Adenike Ebunoluwa Oyagbola (née Akinola) (born May 5, 1931) is a Nigerian diplomat and politician best known for being the first female cabinet minister in Nigeria upon her appointment in 1979.
+Adenike Ebunoluwa Oyagbola (née Akinola; 5 May 1931 – 28 February 2025) was a Nigerian diplomat and politician best known for being the first female cabinet minister in Nigeria upon her appointment in 1979.

-Life
+Life and career

-Born on May 5, 1931, Oyagbola is a native of Igan Alade, a town in Yewa North local government area of Ogun State, South-Western Nigeria where she was born and completed her early education.
+Born on 5 May 1931, Oyagbola was a native of Igan Alade, a town in Yewa North local government area of Ogun State, South-Western Nigeria where she was born and completed her early education.
 She then trained to be a teacher at a training college in Ilaro, thereafter, she taught at schools in Yewa and then Mushin, before becoming headmistress of an elementary school in Mushin.
 In 1960, she went abroad for further training in accounting.

 Oyagbola joined the Federal Civil Service in 1963 after completing her studies in England, United Kingdom.
 In December 1979, she became Nigeria's first female cabinet minister after she was appointed Minister of National Planning under the Shehu Shagari-led administration, a position she held until October 1983.
 She later became Nigeria's.
 Ambassador to the United Mexican States of Panama, Costa Rica and Guatemala.
-She currently serves as the President of the Nigerian chapter of Attitudinal Healing International.
+She served as the President of the Nigerian chapter of Attitudinal Healing International at the time of her death.

+Oyagbola died on 28 February 2025, at the age of 93.